coin-or/python-mip/docs/examples.rst

-The following example creates this formulation and executes an heuristic to generate an initial feasible solution and consequentily the set :math:`U`:
+The following example creates this formulation and executes an heuristic to generate an initial feasible solution and consequently the set :math:`U`:

 .. code-block:: python